Pulling Back the Curtain on Customer Service & Ethics in New Zealand

 Most importantly of all, though, I’m a quality-conscious consumer of products and services.
 And, just like you, I’m also a patron of the many and varied government, or government-funded, services we all find ourselves using either because we want to or because we have to.

-The Customer & The Constituent NZ is a platform intended to highlight the enormous scope for New Zealand enterprises of all types (including the various vessels of government) to enjoy the fruits of “upping their game” in the customer service stakes.
-Here, I provide regular commentary on my own personal experiences and observations, on those of my readers, and on what’s relevant in today’s news cycle.
+The Customer & The Constituent NZ is a platform intended to highlight the enormous scope for New Zealand enterprises of all types (including the various vessels of government) to enjoy the fruits of 'upping their game' in customer service and operating ethics.

 New Paragraph